BZ110/glx/README.md

 You can use vr for styles, too.

 Check example.js and compile.js for more information.
 Check compiled.html for the end result.
+You can find compiled.html by compiling it yourself.